Baboosh617/Tims/README.md

 # Tims
-This is a project I want to work on
-Its an E-commerce websit I've been thinking of working on for my mum and sister It should have every aspect of an E-commerce website you know If you've read this far thank you for reading.....
+This is a project I want to work on so I'm gonna practice BootStrap5 on it Its an E-commerce websit I've been thinking of working on as a personal project It should have every aspect of an E-commerce website you know If you've read this far thank you for reading.....